theRealAph/ScopeLocals/README.md

 ## Non-Goals

-This JEP is only concerned with associating names and values.
+This JEP is only concerned with associating local names and values.
 It doesn't attempt to replace, for example, try-with-resources.
 It doesn't perform cleanup operations when a scope ends, and isn't related to a C++-style destructor.